Teleorman County

 Teleorman County ([ˈtele.orman]) is a county (județ) of Romania on the border with Bulgaria, in the historical region Muntenia, with its capital city at Alexandria.

 The name Teleorman is of Cumanic (Turkic) origin.
-It literally means crazy forest (Deli orman) and, by extension, "thick and shadowy forest" in the Cuman language.
-It can be encountered in other toponyms, such as the Turkish name of the Ludogorie Plateau in northeastern Bulgaria.
+It literally means wild/crazy forest (modern Turkish, Deli orman) and, by extension, "thick and shadowy forest" in the Cuman language.
+It can be encountered in other toponyms, such as the Turkish name of the Ludogorie Plateau in northeastern Bulgaria, Deliorman.